-When a dog bites or licks a toad, the toxin is released from behind the neck and sticks to the gums and tongue of your pet.
+Cane toad poisoning in dogs occurs when a dog bites or licks a toad, the toxin is released from glands behind the neck and sticks to the gums and tongue of your pet.
 The toxin is rapidly absorbed across the membranes of the mouth.
 Symptoms depend on the amount of toxin absorbed and the length of time from when the pet was exposed to the toxin.
 Initially, pets will drool or froth, and potentially develop muscle tremors which progress to seizures and possibly cardiac arrest.

 - profuse salivation, drooling and/or frothing from the mouth

 - pawing at the mouth

 - muscle rigidity or spasms

 - convulsions or seizures

 - very rapid heart rate and/or heartbeat irregularities